Pumping Strategies for the Working Mother

 Ha!
 Most of us can’t be up all night nursing because we are WORKING DURING THE DAY.
 Thus the need for pumping.

-• Christine Staricka, IBCLC says:
+• Christine Staricka, IBCLC 18 May 2012 at 14:33 #

 Erica, That’s not an opinion or a suggestion.
 It’s true that most babies begin nursing more when mommy is home, which happens to be in the evenings and nights.
 The more frequent stimulation of nursing in a new pattern is probably what saves milk supply.
 When a mom calls to tell me she’s been back to work for 3 weeks and suddenly her pumping sessions are not as productive, the first question is always “How often is the baby waking at night to feed?”
 Most moms’ milk supplies cannot hold well when mom pumps during the day and then tries to pump during the night and bottlefeed.
 Realistically, when would she actually be nursing?
 The point here is that going back to work or school is NOT the end of breastfeeding (unless mom chooses for it to be.)
 The new pattern of their lives becomes this: when mommy is away, I get bottles, and when mommy is back we nurse whenever I want.
 This new pattern allows baby to still control/influence/stimulate milk supply in the way he needs to.
 The communication of breastfeeding is interrupted when mom has to be away for one or more feedings per day, but breastfeeding is preserved by baby’s new communication signals such as waking/nursing more frequently at night and for varying durations all the time.
 Many recent studies have confirmed that waking to nurse at night is less stressful and less fatiguing on mom than getting up to bottlefeed and/or pump.
 Anyone whose milk supply has ever been pump-dependent for any amount of time knows they would much rather wake to breastfeed than to sit with that machine in the dark and wait for it to be over.